learn-co-curriculum/dsc-convolutional-neural-networks-codealong/README.md

     There are 461 images without santa

-Create all the folders and subfolder in order to get the structure represented above.
-You can use `os.path.join` to create strings that will be used later on to generate new directories.
+Create all the folders and subfolders in order to get the structure represented above.
+You can use `os.path.join()` to create strings that will be used later on to generate new directories.

 ```python